Codeception/codeception.github.com/docs/07-AdvancedUsage.markdown

 You can execute console with

-{% highlight php %}
+{% highlight yaml %}
+ bash
- codecept.phar console suitename
+php codecept.phar console suitename

 {% endhighlight %}